kariefury/scope-analysis/README.md

 `python check_0xFF00_bits.py` checks to see if the saved data chunks are 0xFF00

-`python compare_0xFF00_bits.py ` plots different saved data chunks using dimensionless x-axis
+`python compare_0xFF00_bits.py ` plots different saved data chunks using dimensionless x-axis (causing overlap)

+`python original_time_side_by_side_plots.py ` plots saved data chunks on their original time scale for x-axis.